etemu/satar/README.md

 System for Advanced Timekeeping and Amateur Racing.
 Compatible with the the Arduino platform.

+The firmware is meant for a SATAR controller node, which communicates to to a remote server over TCP/IP.
+ Hardware: Atmel AtMega 328 or higher, Microchip ENC28J60 or Wiznet W5100 via SPI, optional SD card at CSN4.
+ Uses hardware SPI enabled with eth0 SPI CSN at port 10.
+ AtMega clocked at 16Mhz, Microchip clocked at 25Mhz.
+ CC-BY-SA 3.0: This work is Open Source and licensed under the Creative Commons Attribution-ShareAlike 3.0 License.

+ Compatible with the the Arduino platform.

+ I tried to have full compatibility with the Arduino Bootloader, the official Arduino Ethernet Shield and the Arduino 1.5.2 IDE and up until now, everything compiles fine on Arduino 1.0!

+ etemu.com
+ Alex Shure
+ Leon Rische

 ```
          __
    ___  / /____  ____ ___  __  __  _________  ____ ___ CC